 Officially, there is no maximum age limit to do an Ausbildung in Germany.
 But, in maximum cases, German students do their duale Ausbildung from ages 16-25.
 However, some professions might have an age barrier, such as nursing.
 So you have to talk with your employer (Arbeitgeber) about your age.
 And they will let you know the details.

 Can a foreigner apply for Ausbildung in Germany?

 Yes, of course!
 Foreigners from all over the world can apply for an Ausbildung in Germany.
-To be eligible for an Ausbildung, having a German language Certificate B1 is very important.
+To be eligible for an Ausbildung, having a German language Certificate B1 is important.
+But some employers can accept German Level A2.
 In some cases, it could be even a minimum B2 level.
-Some employers can accept German Level A2 too.

 What is the requirements for Ausbildung in Germany?